Common ostrich: Humans

 In Eastern Christianity it is common to hang decorated common ostrich eggs on the chains holding the oil lamps.
 The initial reason was probably to prevent mice and rats from climbing down the chain to eat the oil.
 Another, symbolical explanation is based in the fictitious tradition that female common ostriches do not sit on their eggs, but stare at them incessantly until they hatch out, because if they stop staring even for a second the egg will addle.
-This is equated to the obligation of the Christian to direct his entire attention towards God during prayer, lest the prayer be fruitless.
+This is equated to the obligation of the Christian to direct his entire attention toward God during prayer, lest the prayer be fruitless.

 "Head in the sand" misconception

-Contrary to popular assumptions, ostriches do not bury their heads in sand to avoid danger.
-This misconception likely began with Pliny the Elder (23–79 CE), who wrote that ostriches "imagine, when they have thrust their head and neck into a bush, that the whole of their body is concealed."
-This may have been a misunderstanding of their sticking their heads in the sand to swallow sand and pebbles to help digest their fibrous food, or, as National Geographic suggests, of the defensive behavior of lying low, so that they may appear from a distance to have their head buried.
+Contrary to a popular assumption, ostriches do not bury their heads in sand to avoid danger.
+This misconception likely began with Pliny the Elder (23–79 CE), who wrote that ostriches "imagine, when they have thrust their head and neck into a bush, that the whole of their body is concealed".
+This may have been a misunderstanding of their sticking their heads in the sand to swallow sand and pebbles to help digest their fibrous food, or, as National Geographic suggests, of the defensive behaviour of lying low, so that they may appear from a distance to have their head buried.
 Another possible origin for the assumption lies with the fact that ostriches keep their eggs in holes in the sand instead of nests and must rotate them using their beaks during incubation; digging the hole, placing the eggs, and rotating them might each be mistaken for an attempt to bury their heads in the sand.
+This misconception gave rise to the term "ostrich effect" for avoiding negative information.